kuldeepdaftary/trading-app/README.md

 # trading-app

-Simple FE Trading app build using React and Zustand.
+Simple FE Trading app built using React and Zustand.